ONEARMY/academy/docs/guides/stars.md

 #### Member/Space
 Anyone can become a Member or a Space on the Precious Plastic Community Platform.
 As a Member or Space you can create your profile, post how-tos, useful things and (soon) comment.
-The only thing we’re asking you in return is not to spam :)
+The only thing we’re asking you in return is to be nice and not to spam :)

 🚩 Type | 🤝 Requirements | 💫 Unlocks
 --- | --- | ---
-Member/Space | Be nice and don’t spam | Create a profile, post how-to, useful and (soon) comment
+Member/Space | Be nice and don’t spam | Create a profile, post how-to, useful and (soon) comment.

 #### Ally
-Precious Plastic Spaces (Workspace, Machine Builder, Collection Point and Community Point) can become an Ally Space by getting at least 6 stars in the Ally Checklist.
-A Ally Spaces can create a pin on the map.
-Ally Spaces are eligible to be featured in Precious Plastic communication channels (100k+) and the upcoming IG store.
+Precious Plastic Spaces (Workspace, Machine Builder, Collection Point and Community Point) can become an Ally Space by getting at least 6 stars in the [Ally Checklist](https://jsfiddle.net/davehakkens/gr4pndtc/94/show).
+An Ally Spaces can create a pin on the map plus they are eligible to be featured in Precious Plastic communication channels (100k+) and the upcoming IG store.

 🚩 Type | 🤝 Requirements | 💫 Unlocks
 --- | --- | ---